thijs-blom/agent-based-modelling/Readme.md

 ## Running the experiments
 Experiments are stored in the `experiments` directory.
 Resulting data and plots/visualizations can be found in the `data` subdirectory and the `images` subdirectory respectively.

+The actual experiments are contained in
+* `experiment_door.py`,
+* `experiment_strategy.py`,
+* `experiment_stress.py`.

+These are all self-contained scripts and can be run using `python ./script_name.py`. only `experiment_door.py` takes a command-line argument (population size) and should be run as `python ./experiment_door.py <pop_size>`.

+These scripts each create plots and store them in the `images` subdirectory.
+Additional plots for the stress experiment can be obtained by running `experiment_stress_plots.py`.
+Likewise, additional plots for the door size experiment can be found by running `jupyter-notebook Data_Analysis_Door.ipynb`.